 pcre.
 The more simple rule

-keywords can be used to “short circuit” a rule before it has to more complex operations.
+keywords can be used to “short circuit” a rule before it has to do more complex operations.

-Snort attempt to arrange the rule set in memory to be more efficient.
+Snort attempts to arrange the rule set in memory to be more efficient.
 For example,

 Snort detects multiple

 content rule keywords placement within a rule.